teuton-software/teuton-get/README.md

 # Use

-* First time we need to create config file with `teutonget init`.
+* At first, create config file with `teutonget init`.
-* `teutonget search debian`, search using "debian" filter.
+* Then, search tests with `teutonget search FILTER`.
+Example: `teutonget search debian`, will find test "debian".
+* `teutonget download REPONAME@TESTNAME`

 # Contact